huntermonk/tic-tac-code/README.md

-# tic-tac-toe
+# Tic-Tac-Code

-A description of this package.
+A beautiful tic-tac-toe game on the command line, entirely written in Swift in 1.5 hours.